 Screen Scaling & Resolution

 Once the graph is running, you can adjust the screen dB scale by sliding the graph and up and down.
-You can also change the dB resolution showing on the screen by pinching -- pinch together to get more dB on the screen, or pinch apart to get less vertical dB, and thus more detailed resolution.
+You can also change the dB resolution showing on the screen by pinching — pinch together to get more dB on the screen, or pinch apart to get less vertical dB, and thus more detailed resolution.
+Double-tap the screen to auto-fit the graph to the display.

 Saving a Screen Image